-Note than two weeks, you must acquire the data by using an API before it is deleted and then save it in another location.
+History information is retained for a maximum of two weeks.
+To save data that is older than two weeks, you must acquire the data by using an API before it is deleted and then save it in another location.

-Part 10: Security
+Part 11: Security